 Apartment shopping can be extremely stressful.
 You have a list of must-haves and deal-breakers, plus a budget you have to keep to.
 You also never know when some other prospective renter is going to swoop in and rent that apartment right out from under you.
 Still, there are some things to consider before renting so you don’t end up stuck with a lease you’d like to break two days after it’s signed.

 Some of the most important things to consider are what factors might cause you to end up with a noisy apartment.
 If you’re someone who likes their quiet, this is one of the most important things to consider before renting, and yet, in the light of day, when the landlord is showing you the place, it can be hard to know if you have a noisy apartment on your hands or not.
 Here are some possible cues that noise might be an issue when apartment shopping.

 1. What Floor Are You On?

 The higher up you are, the better chance you have of being away from the biggest sources of noise.
 Honking cars, construction and the like all take place at ground level.
-And if your neighbors are having a party, you’ll probably be much happier if they are your downstairs neighbors (better yet, two or three floors down), rather than having their music and 20 pairs of visiting feet are beating down on your ceiling.
+And if your neighbors are having a party, you’ll probably be much happier if they are your downstairs neighbors (better yet, two or three floors down), rather than having their music and 20 pairs of visiting feet beating down on your ceiling.

 2. Does the Building Allow Pets?

 Owning pets is great.
 If people in your building own pets, good for them — if those pets are fish, salamanders, or even cats.
-But, if you’re considering moving into a building full of dogs and birds, be prepared for some sleepless nights.
+But, if you’re considering moving into a building full of dogs and birds, be prepared for the possibility of sleepless nights.

 3. Are There Young Families in the Building?